 If you want the best representation, you want someone who is professionally trained in both the law and litigation.
 While it may be less expensive for us to send non-attorney representatives for you, we are not looking for less expensive, we are looking for most effective.

-Our attorneys handle SSD and SSI claims for people throughout Pennsylvania and Florida.
+Our attorneys handle SSD and SSI claims for people throughout Pennsylvania, New Jersey, Maryland and Florida.
 Call 800-488-4775 or contact us online to talk to an experienced and compassionate Social Security Disability claim attorney about your case.